anaosojnik/bh2025_scllms_p30/README.md

 ## Structure

+> [!NOTE]
+> `pipelines` directory still exists, but is deprecated in this version.
+The majority of relevant files have been moved from the `pipelines` directory into the new structure.

 - `Makefile`: contains commands for setup, running the workflow and cleaning up
 - `main.nf`: **core workflow script**, which calls subworkflows, i.e. for each model there is a separate subworkflow script that gets called
 - `nextflow.config`: **core Nextflow configuration file**, defines key input parameters and directory structure